ben-manes/gradle-versions-plugin/CONTRIBUTING.md

    - It publishes the release last, which is what notifies watchers.
 A run that fails before then leaves the release a draft, so dispatch again once the cause is fixed.
+   - Dispatch again only while the portal is still not serving the version.
+The portal refuses a version it already has, so a run that failed after the upload succeeded cannot be repeated.
+Publish the release by hand instead:

+     ```bash
+     gh release edit vX.Y.Z --draft=false --latest
+     ```

 ### Releasing a new plugin id